AbdAlrhman-Almukhtar/Blog-Flask-Web-Application/README.md

 Overview:
 This project is a Flask-based web application designed for blog or content display purposes.
-It features multiple pages, including a home page, about section, and individual post pages.
-The application also handles form submissions, showcasing basic interactivity and data processing capabilities.And I use bootstrap for the styling
+It features multiple pages, including a home page, about section, and individual post pages.The application also handles form submissions, showcasing basic interactivity and data processing capabilities.And I use bootstrap for the styling

 Features:
 Blog and Content Display: Presents articles or blog posts in an organized manner.